Chart Color Schemes

 An assessment of population growth drivers in Forest Lake - Ellen Grove reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Forest Lake - Ellen Grove's population is around 24,033 as of Aug 2025.
-This reflects an increase of 1,555 people since the 2021 Census, which reported a population of 22,478 people.
-The change was inferred from ABS estimated resident population figures and validated new addresses.
-This level of population equates to a density ratio of 2,182 persons per square kilometer.
-Forest Lake - Ellen Grove's growth since census, at 6.9%, is within 1.7 percentage points of the national average (8.6%).
-Population growth was primarily driven by overseas migration contributing approximately 63.8% of overall population gains during recent periods.
+Forest Lake - Ellen Grove's population was 24,033 as of November 2025, according to AreaSearch's analysis.
+This figure represents an increase of 1,555 people since the 2021 Census, which reported a population of 22,478.
+The growth is inferred from ABS' estimated resident population of 24,020 in June 2024 and an additional 182 validated new addresses since the Census date.
+This results in a population density ratio of 2,182 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
+The area's growth rate of 6.9% since the census is within 2.0 percentage points of the national average (8.9%), indicating competitive growth fundamentals.
+Overseas migration contributed approximately 63.8% of overall population gains during recent periods.

-AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area released in 2024, with a base year of 2022.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data were adopted.
-Considering projected demographic shifts, the area is expected to grow by 2,224 persons to 2041, with an increase of 9.2% over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings aligned with ABS Greater Capital Region projections for each age cohort, released in 2023 using 2022 data as the base year.
+Based on projected demographic shifts, a population increase just below the median of national statistical areas is expected by 2041, with an anticipated growth of 2,224 persons, reflecting a total increase of 9.2% over the 17 years.

 Frequently Asked Questions - Population